rstudio/shiny-testing-gha-example/README.md

       * Slow iteration time; ~ 10 mins for *broken* builds

 For developers who host their applications, use the `Single platform snapshot` setup.
 Your applications will be run on `Linux` only in production.
+It is ok to only compare images using your local platform for easier debugging (ex: `macOS`) as unexpected visual differences are rarely platform dependent as `shinytest` uses `phantomjs` on all platforms.

-For developers who will have users run their applications locally, use the `Multi platform snapshots`.
-However, I do not believe it is worth the effort to maintain all `shinytest` platform images.
-The process is currently slow and tedious but may be of benefit to your application.
+For developers who will have users run their applications locally, you may consider the `Multi platform snapshot`.
+However, I do not believe it is worth the effort to maintain all of the expected `shinytest` platform images.
+The process to maintain them is currently slow and tedious and personally not worth the manual effort.
 Instead, use `Single platform snapshot`.

 ## Use this repo as a template